oskarszubert/mpi_ptp/README.md

 * function for storing and handling result(s): takes: (prev_primes, new_primes) as args
 * pass type of your result(<list> <int> etc.)

+## Result

+Result will be saved as `*.txt` file with time and info about numb of processors.
 `Python3.6.5`\
 `mpi4py`